Jim Gray (American politician): Vice Mayor of Lexington

-In 2006, Gray ran for one of three Council-at-Large seats in the Lexington City Council and was elected.
-As the largest vote-getter among the council-at-large candidates, Gray became Vice Mayor and served from 2007 to 2010.
+In 2006, Gray ran for one of three Council-at-Large seats in the Lexington-Fayette Urban County Council and was elected.
+As the largest vote-getter among the council-at-large candidates, Gray became vice mayor and served from 2007 to 2010.

-In his role as Vice Mayor, Gray positioned himself as a guardian of rate-payers and tax-payers, challenging Mayor Jim Newberry on overspending at the Blue Grass Airport and potential water-rate hikes.
-He opposed the Owen County Kentucky-American water treatment plant that cost Fayette County rate payers $164 million.
+In his role as Vice Mayor, Gray positioned himself as a guardian of rate-payers and taxpayers, challenging Mayor Jim Newberry on overspending at the Blue Grass Airport and potential water-rate hikes.

+During his term as vice mayor, Gray expressed opposition to proposals for CentrePoint, a planned hotel, residential and retail complex that was to be built downtown at an estimated cost of $250 million.
+CentrePoint would have included a 35-story high-rise, which would have been the tallest building in Lexington and whose construction would require the leveling of numerous historic buildings.
+Gray sided with preservationists who argued CentrePoint's design was out of scale and aesthetically incompatible with Lexington's other downtown buildings, many of which had been built in the 19th century or early 20th century.
+The fight over CentrePoint lasted years and the development went through financing issues and multiple redesigns, eventually becoming City Center, which opened in 2020.

 Mayor of Lexington

 In 2010, Gray entered the race for mayor, challenging the incumbent Jim Newberry.

 During the campaign, Gray developed the "Fresh Start Plan," containing a pledge to run the government like a good business, with increased transparency and efficiency and with reduced spending and debt.

-In November 2010, Gray defeated Newberry 53% to 46%.
+In November 2010, Gray defeated Newberry 53% to 46% and became one of the nation's few openly gay mayors, and the first openly gay mayor in the city's history.

-Before his first day as mayor, Gray had the entire mayor's office moved from the 12th floor of Lexington's government center to a first-floor ballroom, creating an open office atmosphere that was inspired by his own office at Gray.
-To learn about operations of a city government, the newly elected mayor paid a visit to Mayor Michael Bloomberg.
+Before his inauguration, Gray had the entire Mayor's Office moved from the 12th floor of Lexington's Urban Government Center to a first-floor ballroom, creating an open office atmosphere that was inspired by his own office at Gray.
+To learn more about the operations of modern, large city government, the newly elected mayor paid a visit to New York City Mayor Michael Bloomberg.

-Gray has publicly stated that his administration is focused on three areas: creating jobs, making government more efficient, and building Lexington into a great American city.
+Gray has publicly stated that his administration would focus on three areas: creating jobs, making government more efficient, and building Lexington into a great American city.

 With Louisville Mayor Greg Fischer, Gray launched a joint Lexington-Louisville economic-development initiative in conjunction with the Brookings Institution.
 The Bluegrass Economic Advancement Movement (BEAM) project is aimed at building the bluegrass region of Kentucky as a global center for advanced manufacturing.

 Gray was re-elected mayor by a wide margin in 2014.

-In 2018 Lexington was ranked by WalletHub as the 5th-best-run city in the country.
+In 2018, Lexington was ranked by WalletHub as the 5th-best-run city in the country.